-Assurance Subject Matter Corresponding Section Applicable Criteria 1 Chapter 3.1 Climate Change Scenario Setting and 3.2 Financial Assessment of Climate-Related Risks and Strategies of the Report 3.1 Climate Change Scenario Setting 3.2 Financial Assessment of Climate-Related Risks and Strategies Designated indicator I Scenario analysis undertaken by the organization for assessing resilience to climate change risks, including the scenarios, parameters, assumptions, analytical factors, and financial impacts used.
-Disclosure Considerations for Non-Financial Organizations: Organizations significantly impacted by climate-related issues should consider disclosing key aspects of their scenario analysis, such as the scenarios, assumptions, analytical factors, and financial impacts.
-Parameters, assumptions, and analytical factors required by the scenarios include (1) Assumptions about possible technology responses and timing (e.g., evolution of products/services, the technology used to produce them, and implement costs (2) Assumptions with potential differences based on input parameters across regions, countries, asset locations, and/or markets (3) Sensitivities to key assumptions 2-1 As green energy only began to be supplied in December 2023, just 1,469 kWh of green energy was purchased in 2023.
-Designated indicator 2-1 Green energy (in kWh) purchased in 2023 The amount of green energy purchased from green energy company in 2023, with data sourced from the green energy bills of every month.
-2-2 Our self-generated, self-used solar photovoltaic systems generated 13,499 kWh of electricity in 2023 4.2 Target Planning Designated indicator 2-2 Electricity (in kWh) generated from self-generated, self-used solar photovoltaic systems in 2023 The amount of electricity generated from self-generated, self-used solar photovoltaic systems in 2023, with data sourced from self-generated, self-use solar whotovoltaic systems.
+Subject Matter Information Corresponding Section Applicable Criteria 1 Chapter 3.1 Climate Change Scenario Setting and 3.2 Financial Assessment of Climate-Related Risks and Strategies of the Report 3.1 Climate Change Scenario Setting 3.2 Financial Assessment of Climate-Related Risks and Strategies Designated indicator 1 Scenario analysis undertaken by the organization for assessing resilience to climate change risks, including the scenarios, parameters, assumptions, analytical factors, and financial impacts used.
+Disclosure Considerations significantly impacted by climate-related issues should consider disclosing key aspects of their scenario analysis, such as the scenarios used, the parameters required by the scenarios, assumptions, analytical factors, and financial impacts.
+Parameters, assumptions, and analytical factors required by the scenarios include (1)Assumptions about possible technology responses and timing (e.g., evolution of products/services, the technology used to produce them, and implement costs) (2) Assumptions with potential differences based on input parameters across regions, countries, asset locations, and/or markets (3) Sensitivities to key assumptions 2-1 A total 2,252,469 kWh of green energy was purchased as of the end of 2024.
+4.2 Target Planning Designated indicator 2-1 A total Green energy (in kWh) was purchased as of the end of 2024 The total amount of green energy purchased from green energy company as of the end of 2024, with data sourced from the green energy bills.
+2-2 Our self-generated, self-used solar photovoltaic systems generated 13,486 kWh of electricity in 2024.
+4.2 Target Planning Designated indicator 2-2 Electricity (in kWh) generated from self-generated, self-used solar photovoltaic systems in 2024 The amount of electricity generated from self-generated, self-used solar photovoltaic systems in 2024, with data sourced from self-generated, self-used solar photovoltaic systems.